Majorite: Synthetic magnesium endmember majorite

-Majorite in the mantle
+In the mantle

 Majorite is believed to be an abundant mineral in the lower transition zone and uppermost lower mantle of the Earth at depths of 550–900 km.
 It forms complex solid solutions with other Al, Fe, and Ca-bearing garnets in this region.

 All of the minerals of the Earth's mantle are made of oxygen as the principal anion.
 It has been reported that a significant property of majorite is that under conditions of high pressure and temperature as exist in the mantle the mineral tends to absorb and store oxygen.
 However, when the temperature and pressure decrease as would occur when the majorite is drawn up toward the surface of the Earth by convection currents the mineral breaks down and releases the oxygen.
-Recent research has suggested that the total amount of oxygen stored in majorite in the mantle is likely quite large and may in fact contribute to keeping the Earth's surface moist and habitable.
+Research has suggested that the total amount of oxygen stored in majorite in the mantle is likely quite large and may in fact contribute to keeping the Earth's surface moist and habitable.